 Let’s take a look at why you might be getting a headache from sunlight and what you can do about it.

 There are many reasons why sun exposure could trigger a migraine attack or headache.
 For one, it could simply be due to dehydration from the hot sun.
 It could also be from overexposure to blue light, which has been linked to migraine attacks.
 Since up to 60% of migraine attacks are triggered by light, sunlight can be problematic for many people.

 Cause 1: You’re Just More Sensitive to Light

 Research has shown that people with migraines are more sensitive to light than others.
-Studies have also revealed that those who suffer from migraines as well as some other types of chronic headaches tend to have a lower tolerance of bright light.
+Studies have also revealed that those who suffer from migraines as well as some other types of chronic headaches tend to have a lower tolerance of bright light, including sunlight.
 And not only are they more sensitive to light, but the majority of people with migraine say that bright light is actually a trigger for their attacks.

 Robert is just one example.
 Sunlight has been a problem for him, but fortunately, he has been able to find some relief.